Deep Space (film): Plot

 McLemore insists that he and Jerry steal two of the smaller pods and take them home to investigate further, as he fears a cover-up is afoot.
 Meanwhile the large one is taken to the local forensics lab, but during the night, the examiner, Rogers, is hacked to pieces by an unknown force.
 Testing also reveals that fragments of an unknown metal retrieved from the crime scene do not match any known material.
 When they attempt to return to the crime scene, McLemore and Merris are barred from entering by Military Police members, led by a mysterious suit who points his gun at them.
 Later, they see the same man exiting Robertson's office, who soon after informs them that the deaths have been ruled accidental, despite blatant evidence of the contrary.
 Back at his home, McLemore receives another call from the psychic who had earlier tried to contact him at the police station.
-The woman, named Lady Elaine Wentworth, claims to known what happened the previous night.
+The woman, named Lady Elaine Wentworth, claims to know what happened the previous night.

 Sanbourn joins McLemore and they enjoy a date.
 McLemore remembers his pod and the two go to an entomologist that McLemore knew from a previous encounter, taking the pod.
 The pod is drilled open and hatches, with the creature inside attacking the entomologist and Sanbourn.
 The creature is destroyed in a terrarium filled with a gas.
 After the entomologist is wheeled away by the paramedics, McLemore recalls Merris' pod.
 He and Sanbourn go to Merris' home, to find that the pod has hatched and Merris has been killed.
 A chase ensues and the second creature is finally killed.

 Lady Elaine calls Merris' home to tell McLemore where the original creature is.
 McLemore and Sandbourn find the location, and Sanbourn calls for backup.
 The creature eventually fights McLemore, and is winning until Sanbourn and Robertson, who has just arrived, attack.
 The distraction allows McLemore to decapitate the creature with a chainsaw.